 We all know that growing old comes with a certain amount of mental and physical decline.
 But did you know that there were things you could to do slow down this decline?
-Along with making healthy choices like exercising, eating healthy and meditation, there are foods or supplements you can consume called neuroprotective agents!
+Along with making healthy choices like exercising, eating healthy and meditation, there are foods you can consume called neuroprotective agents!
 These foods or compounds protect neurons, and starting young is the best way to make sure you stay sharp for a long time.
 Read on to find out how to keep your brain young.

 What do neurons do?

 Neurons perform pretty much every brain function by communicating with each other.
 Everything from memory to speech to movement is a result of neuron signaling.
 As neurons age, they start to deteriorate, and can behave abnormally.
 Because of how interconnected neural pathways in the brain are, a malfunction in one area can affect several others.
 Essentially, a lot of the issues that come with aging - trouble remembering or problems with coordination are the result of the natural age related wear and tear of neurons.

 Some people may have a faster decline in brain health due to genetics.
 In other cases, it could be a result of genetics and toxic environmental factors.
 Chemicals and viruses are examples of environmental factors that could trigger neurodegeneration.
 Sometimes it could be caused by medical conditions like alcoholism, a tumor or a stroke.

 Oxidative stress, caused by free radicals is one of the ways that neurons can degenerate faster.
 If you’ve heard of antioxidants, then you might know that they are helpful in fighting the damage caused by free radicals.
 Inflammation in the brain can also lead to faster neural degeneration.